 Employers must submit an annual ROE, declaring total employee earnings, and pay an assessment fee based on work nature and salaries.
 This enables issuance of a Letter of Good Standing, confirming COIDA compliance.

 A Letter of Good Standing, issued by the Compensation Fund after ROE submission and payment, proves COIDA compliance.
-It’s valid for one year and is required for private households, businesses, and body corporates for contracts or site access.
+It’s valid for one year and is required for private households, businesses and body corporates.

 Non-compliance with COIDA leaves employees uncompensated for injuries, making employers personally liable.
 It can also lead to penalties, interest, and reputational damage.
 Compliance protects both employees and employers legally.